eligreenfeld/cardflight-android/README.md

 Setup
 ----------

+### Android Studio

+Import the cardflight-android as a modelu by going to File > Import Module… Select the parth the Cardflight SDK library.
+Go to File > Project Structure, select your project and then click on the dependencies tab.
+Select add (+) and Module dependency.
+Choose the cardflight-android module.

+### Eclipse

-Add **cardflight.jar** library in the libs folder of the project of your application.
-Once the jar has been added, add the required permissions in the AndroidManifest.xml file.
+Import the cardlight-android project to your workspace.
+Then, in your project properties add the Cardflight library to your projects libraries.
+Once the library has been added, add the library add the required permissions in the AndroidManifest.xml file.

+Once the library has been added, add the required permissions in the AndroidManifest.xml file.

 ### Installation